dph119/heroku_ebooks/README.md

 Main differences, in no particular order:

-1. Replaced use of twitter module with tweepy. tweepy has this concept of Cursors that abstracts away the need to come up with multiple queries when you want more data than the Twitter API allows for a single call.
-Plus, if you hit your 15-minute limit, it will simply wait until the window has expired and continue the query.
+1. Replaced use of `twitter` module with `tweepy`.
+   `tweepy` has this concept of Cursors that abstracts away the need to come up with multiple queries when you want more data than the Twitter API allows for a single call.
+Plus, if you hit your 15-minute (or whatever) limit, it will simply wait until the window has expired and continue the query.
 2. Added support for scraping RSS feeds.
-3. Added support for ingesting text files (aside from the test file provided).
+3. Added (more) support for ingesting text files (aside from the test file provided).
-4. Replaced the home-grown markov chain code with markovify.
+4. Replaced the home-grown markov chain code with `markovify`.
-   Given markovify is pretty widely used, I figured I'd leverage it here.
-Less code to manage, and they also have this nice support for handling multiple markov models and letting you give weights to which one to use when making a sentence, checks to make sure sentences don't overlap too much with the original text, and support for controlling the length of the sentences.
+   Given `markovify` is more widely used, I figured I'd leverage it here.
+There's less code to manage (since it's a module) this way. `markovify` also have this nice support for handling multiple markov models.
+It lets you give weights to which one to use when making a sentence.
+Also, it checks to make sure sentences don't overlap too much with the original text, and there's support for controlling the length of the sentence you want to create.
-5. Add a sample crontab file to show I'm running this locally.
+5. Added a sample crontab file to show I'm running this locally.
 No heroku stuff for me.
    As a sort of side-effect, I regressed back to Python 2.7 and adjusted the syntax accordingly.

 The rest of this README was modifed to reflect the latest changes.